GeeXPlus: History

+2017–2019: The origin

+The origins of GeeXPlus can be traced back to c.
+2017, when Kadokawa's subsidiary BookWalker, which would later operate GeeXPlus as a subsidiary two years later, began sponsoring video reviews of its manga and light novels, through various anime content creators.
+They would later start a partnership with Garnt Maneetapho (known as Gigguk) that same year, who would later join GeeXPlus after it was founded in 2019.

 2019–2022: Foundation and early years

 The Anime Man, CDawgVA, and Gigguk during a Trash Taste live show in 2022.

 GeeXPlus was established on July 1, 2019, as a talent agency division of Japanese conglomerate Kadokawa Corporation.
 Its goal was to connect Japanese brands with global influencers by helping with promotion planning, production, and distribution.
 The idea for GeeXPlus partly came from American director Meilyne Tran, who later became its chief operating officer, after the Japanese government announced plans to offer more working visas to non-Japanese people involved in promoting and producing Japanese content.
-Before GeeXPlus was founded, Kadokawa's subsidiary BookWalker, which it initially was a subsidiary under, would have already been sponsoring video reviews of its manga and light novels, including starting a partnership with Garnt Maneetapho (known as Gigguk) in 2017.

-In October 2019, GeeXPlus invited three anime YouTubers to live in Japan and create content there: Garnt Maneetapho, Connor Colquhoun (CDawgVA), and Sydney Poniewaz (Sydsnap).
-They joined other anime creators already living in Japan, such as Joey Bizinger (also known as The Anime Man) and Foxen Anime.
-In February 2020, Bizinger, Colquhoun, and Maneetapho started the podcast Trash Taste after Colquhoun and Maneetapho moved to Japan.
+In October 2019, GeeXPlus invited three anime YouTubers Garnt Maneetapho, Connor Colquhoun (CDawgVA), and Sydney Poniewaz (Sydsnap) to move to Japan and create content there.
+They joined other anime creators already living in Japan, which included Joey Bizinger (also known as The Anime Man) and Foxen Anime, among others.
+In February 2020, Bizinger, Colquhoun, and Maneetapho started the podcast Trash Taste not long after Colquhoun and Maneetapho moved to Japan.

 2022–2025: Expansion

-In 2022, they signed gaming YouTuber TheGamingBeaver and helped him relocate to Japan.
-In September of that year, they signed artists Emily Sim (Emirichu) and Daidus, helping them move to Japan after contacting Sim through Colquhoun.
-They later helped find sponsors for their shared YouTube channel Spilled Ink after its creation a year later.
-In August 2023, the company signed Onigiri, a Vtuber and cook, and helped her move to Japan.
+In 2022, they signed gaming YouTuber TheGamingBeaver and helped him relocate to Japan, followed by artists Emily Sim (Emirichu) and Daidus later in September, helping them move to Japan after contacting Sim through Colquhoun.
+Emirichu and Daidus would later create their shared YouTube channel Spilled Ink in August 2023, and they helped find sponsors a year later.
+Around the same time, the company signed Onigiri, a Vtuber and cook, and helped her move to Japan.
 In October 2023, GeeXPlus launched a global creator application program to find and support international talents, with the application process being made available through Google Forms.

 In October 2024, GeeXPlus announced that it had signed TikTok creator Kristine Fel (Kfel), marking the first time the company had partnered with a short-form content creator.
-That same month, it was also announced that Connor Colquhoun (CDawgVA) would join the company's board to help oversee production and guide its growth strategy.
+Later in the month, it was also announced that Connor Colquhoun (CDawgVA) would join the company's board to help oversee production and guide its growth strategy.